29th July 2018

-Following on from its successful first year, this new event continues in 2017 as part of the Prudential RideLondon festival of cycling.
+Now in its third year, the Ride London-Surrey 46 continues as part of the Prudential RideLondon festival of cycling.
 The sportive (remember, it’s not a race!) comprises a spectacular 46-mile route on traffic-free roads, beginning at Queen Elizabeth Olympic Park in east London and following the same route as the Prudential RideLondon-Surrey 100 for the first 27 miles before taking a new two-mile route, which then links up with the last 17 miles through London to the finish in The Mall.

 The Prudential RideLondon-Surrey 46 has been created specifically for newer cyclists and also younger cyclists, who might find a 100-mile challenge intimidating or, in the case of 16-18 year old’s, they are not eligible to enter.
 The Prudential RideLondon-Surrey 46 offers a great introduction to cycling on traffic-free roads and is a wonderful way to ride your first sportive.